arya-analytics/delta/docs/rfc/220716-ontology.md

 # Summary

-In this RFC I propose a design for a data ontology that can be used to define and query the relationships across delta's various services.
+In this RFC I propose a design for a data ontology that can be used to define and query the relationships across Delta's various services.
 The architectural objective is to separate the core algorithms operating on the data structures in a particular service (segment iteration, channel command streaming, etc.) from the relationships those data structures may have with other entities in the system.